3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 WHAT IS A PROTEIN-LOSING ENTEROPATHY?

-Albumin, by being the most prevalent blood protein, also is responsible for actually keeping water in one’s bloodstream.
-When water cannot be held within the vasculature, it leaks out causing fluid accumulation in tissue (i.e. edema) or in within the chest or abdomen (i.e. effusion).
+Albumin, by being the most prevalent blood protein, is also responsible (by virtue of the complicated concept of oncotic pressure) for actually keeping fluid in one’s bloodstream.
+When fluid cannot be held within the vasculature, it leaks out into body cavities as effusion or into tissue in general as edema.

 Of course, in a protein-losing enteropathy, other proteins are lost, too.
 Antibodies, proteins of blood clotting, enzymes, etc. all leak out the intestine and are forever lost in the feces that exits the body.